RhysEJF/radical-alignment/concepts/the-density-paradox.md

 ## The Freedom-Order Trap, Amplified

-The Density Paradox doesn't just exist alongside the Freedom-Order Trap—it intensifies it.
+The Density Paradox doesn't just exist alongside the Freedom-Order Trap, it intensifies it.

 On one hand, you have unprecedented freedom.
 Anyone can post anything.
 Every voice can reach a global audience.
 The barriers to entry have never been lower.